NewFoS Research Experience and Mentoring (REM)

 The NewFoS REM program is more than just a summer research experience — it’s a community.
 There are several ways to get involved:

-- Students: Applications for the next REM cycle will open soon.
+- Students: Applications for the next REM cycle are open.
 Visit the Application page or contact us at gbatchelder@arizona.edu for questions or details.

 - Student Council: Any student can join the Student Council as a general member to stay informed about student work and get involved with topological acoustics activities.